vault27/Foundation/crypto.md

   - TLS supports GCM and CCM authenticated ciphers, but only the former are currently used in practice
 - Limitations:
   - They are deterministic; they always produce the same output for the same input
-  - You can only use them to encrypt data lengths equal to the size of the encryption block.
-To use a block cipher in practice, you need a scheme to handle data of arbitrary length
+  - You can only use them to encrypt data lengths equal to the size of the encryption block
+- To use a block cipher in practice, you need a scheme to handle data of arbitrary length
 - In practice, block ciphers are used via encryption schemes called block cipher modes, which smooth over the limitations and sometimes add authentication to the mix
 - They do not provide integrity by default
 - Encrypt-then-MAC - HMAC+SHA256 - we apply MAC after padding the plaintext and encrypting it - it is called AES-CBC-HMAC - was one of the most widely used before AEAD